Roth's Theorem in Super Smooth Numbers: -trick

 \section{$W$-trick}

-In this section we prove the results regarding to the $W$-trick.
+In this section we prove the results regarding to the $W$-trick that are mentioned in Section \ref{sec:main}.
 The idea goes back to Green's paper \cite{G}, but the difficulty for smooth numbers is that they are not equidistributed in residue classes$\mod k$ for some positive integer $k\geq 2$.
 The functions mentioned in Section \ref{sec:main} and the proofs of the propositions follow closely that of the squarefull case as in \cite{BP}.

 \begin{proof}[Proof of Proposition \ref{prop : avg subset}] We use Rankin's trick to get that the number of $y$-smooth numbers in $\{1,\dots,N\}$ divisible by a $w$-smooth number exceeding $N^{1/2}$ is at most